-

 Our Ready-made Investments Quarterly Update

-Here’s our update on what's been happening in the markets, as well as recent tactical changes we've made, and how our range of Ready-made Investment Funds are performing.
+Here’s our update on what's been happening in the markets and how our range of Ready-made Investment (RMI) funds are performing.

 Remember the value of investments can fall as well as rise.
 You may not get back what you invest.
 We're not recommending Ready-made Investments as being suitable for you based on your personal circumstances, nor do we offer personal financial advice.